Resident Evil Outbreak: File 2: Multiplayer mode

-On March 31, 2007, Capcom closed their PAL and NTSC servers for File #2.
+Players were able to connect to the internet servers using a broadband connection and network adapter.
+Account registration and login were required.
+Capcom announced on March 31, 2007, that they were shutting the online servers.
+Capcom shut down the American servers for File #2 on December 31, 2007, and the Japanese servers on June 30, 2011, ending official online capabilities.
 File #2s online play was greatly improved from the online play in Outbreak.
 It featured a new lobby system, events system, and more options and modes of play.

 Capcom ran events from April to late May of 2005 that were sponsored by various gaming magazines.
 This included events from PlayStation Magazine, Electronic Gaming Monthly, and many others.
 Clearing these events rewarded the players with characters and costumes.
 Some events took place in standard levels on set difficulties, while others placed the player in selected levels with Infinite and Nightmare options activated before the two options were available for free use.
 After all sponsored events ended, Capcom ran two events in circulation, a point bonus event and an SP item hunt.

 The lobby system was revamped to include ten areas with different options in each one; however, this change made it harder to join games with friends.
 In order for a player to join a friend in their hosted or current game the player needed to enter a menu to search for their name, then exit that menu, choose the area they are in, and find the game.
 This menu did not mention the number of players in the game when searched for, meaning a game could be full before the player joined.

 In early July, Capcom closed an alternate server, leaving only one choice for the player when they connected.
 Months after, Nightmare Mode, Infinity Mode, and changes to the Area system were made.
 HDD Support was dropped from the Area Screen, but players could still host games with HDD mode turned on by activating it offline.

 From within the game, or by a link on the official Capcom sales page of their United States site, players could look and see their position on the ranking boards.

 Plot

 The beginning of File #2 is set a couple of days after the initial outbreak of the T-virus in Raccoon City, moments before the crisis further escalates into complete chaos.
 The game starts with eight characters in Jack's Bar, who are unaware what is happening until a lone zombie wanders into the bar and attacks.
 Soon after, the characters escape the bar and make it through the city to safety.
-The game ends in the final moments of the same incident, with the player attempting to escape Raccoon City before the U.S. government launches a missile strike to eliminate the threat posed by the G-virus.
+The game ends in the final moments of the same incident, with the player attempting to escape Raccoon City before the U.S. government launches a missile strike to eliminate the threat posed by the T-virus.
 The player controls one of eight characters with gameplay events transpiring across various regions of Raccoon City and span over a period of several days.